 Engagement Post Ideas for Social Media

-From trying some new formats to building incredible visuals with new tools, there are a variety of ways to create engaging posts.
-Since social media is built to serve up content to audiences looking to consume, if you don’t get any engagement on a post, you may need to take a step back and look at what your audience likes on other pages first.
+From trying some new formats to building incredible visuals with new tools, there are various ways to create engaging posts.
+Since social media is made to serve up content to audiences looking to consume, if you don’t get any engagement on a post, you may need to take a step back and look at what your audience likes on other pages first.

-You can also use Facebook Insights, Google Analytics, and other social content tools to see what your best content is for engagement and get more ideas.
+You can also use Facebook Insights, Google Analytics, and other social content tools to see your best content for engagement and get more ideas.

 1. Try Instagram Reels